KenesuEXE/twitter-slicer/README.md

 ```
 gh repo clone KenesuEXE/twitter-slicer
 ```
+2. Install tweepy using: `pip install tweepy`
-2. Add a text file in the same directory
+3. Add a text file in the same directory
-3. If you plan to use the auto-tweeting function, insert your API keys in `keys.py`
+4. If you plan to use the auto-tweeting function, insert your API keys in `keys.py`
-4. Run `main.py` along with the command-line parameters.
+5. Run `main.py` along with the command-line parameters.
-5. All done!
+6. All done!
 The tweets should be printed in the console or automatically tweeted.

 ## Example
 Here are some examples on how to run the program: